The Only Banana Bread I Make

 And I am a better person because of her.

 It had been a good day.
-We had breathed in salt air and increased our Vitamin D. And then we ended it with some warm banana bread.
+We breathed in the salt air and increased our Vitamin D, then endedwith some warm banana bread.

 You learn to soak up the good days.
 You linger a bit, so those days get you through the bad ones.
 We lingered a while on the porch.